pingcap/docs-tidb-operator/en/deploy-failures.md

 This happen when:

-- There two `nameserver` in `/etc/resolv.conf` and the second one is not IP of CoreDNS.
+- There are two `nameserver` in `/etc/resolv.conf`, and the second one is not IP of CoreDNS.
-- Version of PD is:
+- The version of PD is:
-    - Greater than or equals v5.0.5.
+    - Greater than or equal to v5.0.5.
-    - Greater than or equals v5.1.4.
+    - Greater than or equal to v5.1.4.
-    - Greater than or equals v5.2.4.
+    - Greater than or equal to v5.2.4.
     - All 5.3 versions.

-To address this, add `startUpScriptVersion` to TiDBCluster as:
+To address this failure, add `startUpScriptVersion` to TidbCluster as:

 ```yaml
 ...